pkoning2/ddcmp/doc/kicad.md

 Note the correct orientation of D1, D2, D3, J7, J8, U1, U2, U3, and U4.
 U1 is oriented with the USB at the top of the board and all the contacts matched to pads on the board.
 The other three ICs have a square pad at pin 1.
 J7 (the 40-pin connector) has the keying notches towards the top of the board.
 The LEDs have their flat side at the square pad.

 The transformers TR1 and TR2 have an orientation dot on the package.
 For the ADT2-71T+ orintation is important (see above).

+The coax connectors (J2 and J3) are made of zinc alloy (pot metal).
+This is unfortunately standard practice for PCB mount BNC connectors.
+Before installing, lightly sand the thick body pins to make the solder stick better.
+It will take a fair amount of heat to solder these pins; use an adequate soldering iron and beware of burning your fingers on the connector bodies for several minutes afterwards.

 ## Software load